brazier-dev/hikari-flare/docs/source/guides/converters.md

 Do not use this impl.
 A more space efficient version of `IntConverter` is enabled by default.
 ```

-Here is an example converting a custom class.
+Here is an example of converting a more complex custom class.

 ```{note}
 The strings your converters generate should be as short as possible.
 Only 100 characters can be used